bcnmy/docs/docs/Account/methods.md

       ```
       It also contains optional fields such as `webhookData` and `smartAccountInfo`.

+  7. simulationType (`string`): This allows for more debugging insights about `callData` on why an internal transaction fails.
+It is set to "validation" by default, but can be changed to "validation_and_execution" for more detailed tracing.

 **Returns**
 - userOpResponse (`Promise<UserOpResponse>`): userOpResponse that you can use to track user operation.